ProgrammingIncluded/uno.rs/README.md

 ```
 cargo run --release -- --help
+Usage: uno.exe [OPTIONS]

 Options:
   -p, --players <PLAYERS>      Number of players. [default: 2]
   -n, --num-decks <NUM_DECKS>  Number of uno decks to play with, there are 108 cards per game. [default: 1]
   -x, --hand-size <HAND_SIZE>  Hand size during the game. [default: 7]
   -s, --seed <SEED>            Seed to play the game. [default: 0]
+      --play-as <PLAY_AS>      Select a player to play as otherwise the game is simulated. [default: -1]
   -h, --help                   Print help
   -V, --version                Print version
 ```

-Default behavior starts an interactive game and can be tweaked:
+Default behavior simulates a game with random input.
+Use `--play-as` to play as a player.

 ```
-cargo run --release -- --hand-size 2
+cargo run --release -- --hand-size 2 --play-as 0

 --- Playing as Hand #0 ---
 Field Top: V1Y
 Cards in Deck: 103